gbif/hp-gb32/programme.md

 ### Sunday, 15 October 2023

-**Nodes training - Day 1**
+**Nodes Training - Day 1**
 Time: 09:00-17:00
-Venue: CSIRO Black Mountain Office
+Venue: CSIRO offices

-*This meeting is open to GBIF node managers*
+*This meeting is open to GBIF node managers and node staff*

 ### Monday, 16 October 2023

-**Nodes training - Day 2**
+**Nodes Training - Day 2**
 Time: 09:00-17:00
-Venue: CSIRO Black Mountain Office
+Venue: CSIRO offices

-*This meeting is open to GBIF node managers*
+*This meeting is open to GBIF node managers and nodes staff*

 **Nodes Steering Group meeting**
-Time: tbc
+Time: 17:30-19:00
-Venue: tbc
+Venue: CSIRO offices

 *The meeting is open to members of the GBIF Nodes Steering Group*